Bees, Wasps, and Hornets

 - Foragging or pollinating- All of these stinging insects will be found on shrubs and plants when they are flowering.
 They are attacted to the necter for food.
 May home owners see this and think there is a nest in the shrub or bushes, calling the pest control company in a panic.
 In most cases, the stinging insects are just pollinating the flowers.
 Magic does NOT spray the plants to keep the stinging insects away.
 The best thing to do is NOT to plant shrubs, bushes, or flowers along walkways or areas were you will sit or walk.
 So consult a landscaper where it would be best to position plants, shrubs, bushes, and flowers as to NOT attact stinging insects.

-Magic Pest Management services residential, commercial, industrial, food processing, and food establishment locations throughout the Bronx, Brooklyn, Manhattan, Queens, and Western Nassau County areas.
+Magic Exterminating services residential, commercial, industrial, food processing, and food establishment locations throughout the Bronx, Brooklyn, Manhattan, Queens, and Western Nassau County areas.
 Magic has the experienced personnel to solve a bee, wasp and hornet infestation in your home, work place, etc. Contact Magic Exterminating for a free onsite estimate.